nicenemo/wsl-debian-boxes/README.md

 easily create multiple identical machines with the same Linux distribution.

 Machines can be created and personalized with the [create-machine.PS1](create-machine.PS1) script.
+This scrip and the related  [destroy-machine.PS1](create-machine.PS1) will create virtual machines in c:\wsl.
+Change both scripts if you need it to be anywhere else.

 * A user is created with sudo rights without needing a password.
 * In the user's home directory a soft link _winhome_ to the windows home directory of the user is created.